setting up the star tracker

 A Simple Astro Setup

 Once the camera is modded, it is tempting to rebuild your entire kit.
 No need.
-A sturdy tripod, the modded camera, and one or two lenses you know well (on top of a tracker) will take you a long way.
+A tracker, sturdy tripod, a camera, and one or two lenses you know well will take you a long way.
 The app that comes with my tracker works as an intervalometer, so I do not need to touch the camera shutter release.
 Your tracker might have different requirements.
-Before going out, don’t forget to grab your red light headlamp.

 It’s important to get comfortable using your gear in the dark or under your red headlamp.
-Most of the improvement over time comes from knowing where the buttons are by feel – in the dark.
+Most of the improvement over time comes from knowing where the buttons are by feel.
 Doing so protects your night vision which is real.
 But in order to get your eyes into night vision mode, you need to avoid bright lights for at least 25 minutes.
 That means no headlights, no flash, and definitely no bright phone screens.
 Turn everything off and dim your phone screen to the lowest setting possible in order to achieve night vision.
 After that, you can see well enough in the dark to walk around without tripping.

 Focusing in the Dark can be a Real Challenge